CulturalProfessor/CulturalProfessor/README.md

 <h1 align="center">Hi 👋, I'm Vinayak Sharma</h1>
 <h3 align="center">College student by day,coder by night.</h3>

-👀 Hi there!
-Welcome to my GitHub profile 👋

 - 🔭 Currently, I'm trying to figure out what my code is trying to do.
 - 💻 Looking for Web-Dev projects to collaborate on.
 I promise to only break the code once or twice.